 Then what are the possible causes?

-Adding more than what Dr. Bates said about 100 years ago, one or more of the following factors seem to be the root causes for presbyopia:
+Adding more to what Dr. Bates said about 100 years ago, one or more of the following factors seem to be the root causes for presbyopia in this modern world:

 - Lasik or PRK surgery

 - Myopia glasses or contact lenses, causing inflexibility and strain in your visual system